 It’s time to see through all the smoke and mirrors.

-1. Keeping a small balance on your credit card improved your credit rating.
+1. Keeping a small balance on your credit card improves your credit rating.

 This 100% could not be more wrong.
 Having (unscheduled) unpaid debt is never good for your credit rating.
 It makes you look unreliable and like you’re lousy at managing your money.
 In addition by carrying a balance on your credit card, you’re actually robbing yourself because you’re paying the credit card money extra in interest payments.